routingblog/arbitration/content/docs/solutions.md

 I have not seen anyone else propose this change.

+## Consumer and Employment Tribunals

+Introducing more focussed tribunals such as Canadian Human Rights Commission or the Irish Fair Employment Tribunal.

+# General Thoughts

+While this website makes the well substantiated claim that arbitration is generally deeply problematic it must be compared other options such as going to court.
+Such proceedings are slow, public, and may themselves not lead to appropriate resolution.

 # Footnotes

 [^realright1]: Ryan Schimmel.
 (2023).
 A Real Right to Litigate: Dismantling Mandatory Arbitration and the Restoring Justice for Workers Act.
 SETON HALL LEGISLATIVE JOURNAL, 47 pp 106